learningequality/ricecooker/docs/files.md

       YouTubeVideoFile    # .mp4 (downloaded from youtube based on `youtube_id`)
-      SubtitleFile        # .vtt (`path` is local file system or url) YouTubeSubtitleFile # .vtt (downloaded from youtube based on `youtube_id` and `language`) ThumbnailFile         # .png/.jpg/.jpeg  (`path` is local file system or url)
+      SubtitleFile        # .vtt (`path` is local file system or url) YouTubeSubtitleFile # .vtt (downloaded from youtube based on `youtube_id` and `language`) SlideImageFile        # .png/.jpg an image that is part of a SlideshowNode ThumbnailFile         # .png/.jpg/.jpeg  (`path` is local file system or url)